KrishPraba/TamilWriterIRSystem/README.md

 2. Removing english alphabet letters from the text fields
 3. Extracting the age from the Date of Birth and Date of Death
 4. Spliting the Date of Birth and Place of Birth into separate fields
-5. Listing the novels written by writer from the extracted data as an array
+5. Listing the novels written by the writer as an array